 Protected pay rates for labour hire employees

-Under regulated labour hire arrangement orders, a labour hire employee’s pay rate can’t be less than the pay rate they’d get if they were working directly for the host employer.
+Under regulated labour hire arrangement orders, a labour hire employee can’t be paid less than what they’d get if they were working directly for the host employer.

 On this page: